dbc257/dbc257/README.md

 - 💼 &nbsp; Working as a Software Developer at Infodat International, Inc.
 - 🌱 &nbsp; I'm looking for a full-time job that is 100% remote work.
+- 💻 &nbsp; I have 2 years of experience as a Software Developer.

 <h3>🛠 Tech Stack</h3>